-The proposed Associate of Arts program will offer college classes at a lowered cost and meet a need in our service area.
+The proposed program will offer college classes at a lowered cost and meet a need in our service area.
 The program targets high school students who have an interest in acquiring an associate degree while pursuing a high school diploma.
-Not only will successful completion of the program reduce the time to complete a college degree and cost of higher education, this program also starts students on their path in an environment where they have added support systems in place.
+Not only will successful completion of the program reduce the time to complete a college degree and cost of higher education, this program also starts student on their path in an environment where they have added support systems in place.

-Instructional delivery will be accomplished through a combination of face-to-face and online courses offered at Ingram Tom Moore High School.
+Instructional delivery will be accomplished through a face to face instruction offered at the high school campus.